 Work at-height can mean different things, depending on your industry or the country you reside in.
 Here are the most accurate definitions of what “at-height” means in the safety world:

 - From HSE (UK): 'Work at height' means work in any place where, if there were no precautions in place, a person could fall a distance liable to cause personal injury (for example a fall through a fragile roof).

 - From OSHA talking about fall protection PPE: OSHA requires that fall protection be provided at elevations of four feet in general industry workplaces, five feet in shipyards, six feet in the construction industry, and eight feet in long shoring operation.

 These standards are very subjective to your industry – as well as the safety professional on the job.

-Overall, it’s best to use safety helmets with a chin strap that will keep the protective gear firmly in place if a worker should fall from at height, thus reducing the chance of a serious head injury.
+Overall, it’s best to use safety helmets with a chin strap that will keep the protective gear firmly in place if a worker should fall from at-height, thus reducing the chance of a severe head injury.

 The bottom line – It’s up to safety professionals

 Since there is no official U.S. standard for climbing style or at-height helmets, safety professionals must make the best-informed decision they can in accordance with safety helmet standards to select the appropriate safety helmet for their workers, whether they work at height or not.

 When it comes to “climbing style” safety helmets specifically, technically they can be worn by any worker that needs head protection, as long they meet appropriate standards.